KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ---

-# The Resonant Mind — Structural Neuroscience and the Law of Cognition
+# SN02 — The Resonant Mind: Structural Neuroscience and the Law of Cognition
 **Aelion Kannon**
 *Oct 15 2025*